Home Loans / Mortgages in Finland

 In the long run an owner-occupied home usually provides the most affordable way to live in Finland.
 Since Finland's accession to the euro zone, interest rates have settled at a level moderate enough to keep loan servicing costs under control.
 However, all borrowers should be prepared for interest rate fluctuations.

-Interest Rates: The trend in interest rates on housing loans in Finland has been a decline over recent years.
-The average rate was 1.66% in September 2014, compared to 1.98% in March 2013, 2.16% in March 2012, and 2.38% in March 2011.
-The amount of new housing loans being taken out in Finland has been declining.
+Interest Rates: The trend in interest rates on housing loans in Finland has been a steady decline over recent years.
+In April 2017 the average interest rate was 1.09%, down from 2.38% in March 2011.
 Source: Bank of Finland

 Applications for Home Loans: Contact the banks directly to arrange interviews.
 You can make a formal loan application at an interview if you wish.